GreenBiz 23 Program

 Noemí is a trilingual storyteller and strategist with 15 years of global impact communications experience across the nonprofit and corporate landscapes.
 She started her career in brand strategy at Sesame Workshop producing annual reports.
 Inspired by the business sector's ability to create positive impact, she joined Change.org where she brought local and global nonprofits onto the world’s largest activism platform, helping to transform the way people, businesses, and elected representatives engage with one another.
 After leaving Change.org, Noemí spent time traveling and consulting for growing tech start-ups.
 Eventually, she returned to New York and completed her Master’s degree in Social Innovation & Corporate Responsibility from the Gallatin School of Individualized Study at New York University.After a brief stint at a boutique sustainability consulting firm in New York, where she worked with corporate giants to develop ESG strategies and communications, Noemí co founded qb. (stands for queen bee), a small women-owned ESG strategy and communications firm. qb. was born out of the desire to diversify the ESG consulting space and deliver people-first solutions.
 Today, she leads reporting and disclosure for qb.’s most influential clients, complying with rigorous, ever-changing standards.Aside from running qb., Noemí is a mother of two, a travel fanatic, and a sign language student.

 As a sustainability expert with a focus on corporate strategy, Emily helps organizations align communications strategies with growth goals.
-For over fifteen years, she has consulted with clients from startups to the Fortune 50 in the food, tech, consumer products, furniture, and energy sectors.
+For nearly 20 years, she has consulted with clients from startups to the Fortune 50 in the food, climate tech, consumer products, financial and energy sectors.
 At Edelman, she and her team lead advisory services work to help clients research, create and execute impactful programs that deliver business results as well as award-winning fully integrated social purpose communications campaigns.Previously, at GreenOrder, a boutique management consultancy, Emily led sustainability strategy for Facebook, IKEA, Intuit, steelcase inc, Zappos, and a large investor-owned utility.
 Her work focused on helping companies develop sustainable business models and integrating communications on sustainability for customers, media, investors, partners, and regulators.
 Emily has also worked at Pacific Gas & Electric Company helping guide strategic analysis of PG&E’s renewable energy portfolio, developing content strategy for the company’s sustainability reports, and shaping policy implementation of California’s climate change law, AB32.
 Earlier in her career, she worked in forest conservation policy in Washington DC and in Booz Allen Hamilton’s Strategic Communications practice.
+Emily holds a BS cum laude from UC Berkeley in Natural Resource Management and an MBA from The University of Maryland.
+She has served on the Advisory Board at SXSWEco from 2012-2016 and was named one of Forte Foundation’s 2017 MBAs on the Move.

 Mary Francia is a Partner at H.I.
 Executive Consulting (HIEC), a leading global executive search firm focused on hiring Board, CEO, and Senior-level technology executives globally.
 She leverages her technology strategy knowledge with her P&L and business management experience in the Americas, Europe, and Asia in Telecom, Consumer Electronics, Media, and Healthcare to bring transformational leaders to her clients and coach executives in the right direction and path.